-If the student has left the immediate vicinity of the school, the DSL, Headteacher or SLT members must be contacted immediately, and the lead person will direct the course of action.
+If the student has left the immediate vicinity of the school, the DSL or Headteacher must be contacted immediately, and the lead person will direct the course of action.

-Staff (minimum of 2) will follow the student and engage in a local search, following the student at a safe distance if in view.
+Staff will follow the student and engage in a local search, following the student at a safe distance if in view.